 While there are plenty of things to do on Long Island during the summer months, sometimes it's nice to change your routine and explore a different area.
 And how lucky are we, that there are so many kid-friendly destinations just a ferry, train, or car ride away?
 Families can spend the day exploring these locations and all they have to offer.

-Here are a few of our favorite easy getaways from Long Island, including nearby Connecticut, New Jersey, Rhode Island, New York City, and New York State destinations.
+Here are a few of our favorite easy getaways from Long Island, including nearby Connecticut, New Jersey, Rhode Island, New York City, and upstate New York destinations.

-And for what's happening back on Long Island, check out our Summer Fun Guide.
+And for what's happening back on Long Island, be sure to check out our Summer Fun Guide.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Note: Travel distances assume the absence of traffic.
 But congestion might be inevitable on a summer weekend.

 New York City